Robinini/midi2control/docs/README.md

 ## Overview

 Buttons, keys and sliders of a MIDI device can be configured with mappings.
-These mappings monitor the current state of the input (eg: on/off) and trigger functions which may use the current state of the device control.
+These mappings monitor the current state of the input (eg: on/off or position) and trigger functions which may use the current state of the device control.

 A number of possible control outputs for the mouse, keyboard and other devices are provided.

 ## Features
 - Support for any MIDI device
-  - the library uses [Mido](https://mido.readthedocs.io/) to connect to MIDI devices and send/receive MIDI messages)
+  - uses [Mido](https://mido.readthedocs.io/) to connect to MIDI devices and send/receive MIDI messages
-  - Controllers for Pioneer controllers are currently configured
+  - Controllers for Pioneer devices are currently configured
     - Buttons, rotating dials, sliders, jog-wheels and file browser supported
-    - The complete layout of the Pioneer Serato DDJ-SB is configured
+    - The complete layout of the Pioneer Serato DDJ-SB device is configured
-- Multiple triggers can be added to each device control
+- Multiple triggered outputs can be added to each device control
 - Buttons can be set as a toggled or normal with LED Lights providing feedback
 - Buttons can be grouped, similar to HTML radio inputs
 - Stable disconnect and reconnection of devices